JohnBigeon/Teleinfo_electricity/README.md

 22/tcp open  ssh
 ````
 If the raspberry is connected to the wifi, you should see him with an ip's address: **192.168.a.bb**, where *a* and *b* are numbers.
-Make a ssh to be connected with the raspberry
+Make a ssh to be connected with the raspberry:
 ````
 ssh pi@192.168.a.bb
 ````
-Check the distribution you have
+Check the distribution you have:
 ````
 uname -a
 Linux raspberrypi 5.10.103-v7l+ #1530 SMP Tue Mar 8 13:05:01 GMT 2022 armv7l GNU/Linux
 ````

-To shutdown/reboot your raspberry
+To shutdown/reboot your raspberry:
 ````
 sudo shutdown -h now
 sudo reboot